Run On Muscle - Blog

 Feets of Engineering

-Toe-ing the Line - Improving Foot Strength for Optimised Antepes Training
+Toe-ing the Line - Improving Foot Strength for Optimized Antepes Training

 Greater Achilles stiffness can boost sprint speed in particular.
 As can a stiff, high, yet flexible arch.
 And so too can the tendons that control our toes – those that open and close them rather like those in our hands which ball and then open our fingers when making a fist.